 County Code Chapter 14.04, Annual Limits - Rural Land Divisions, limits the number of new residential parcels to be created in the rural portion of the County to 35 percent of the number of residential Building Permit allocations for the rural area.
-Based on the above-recommended allocation, this would create a limit of 30 new rural residential parcels (only four new rural lots have been approved to date in 2010).
+Based on the above-recommended allocation, this would create a limit of 29 new rural residential parcels (only 4 new rural lots have been approved in 2012 as of August 15th).
 As the number of new rural residential parcels has not exceeded the yearly limitation for more than a decade, no further action is indicated for the control of rural land divisions.